theoperatore/create-react-app/README.md

 # theoperatore-react-scripts

-_Based off of react-scripts version 0.9.4_
+_Based off of react-scripts version 0.9.4 the MASTER branch_

 Current version of theoperatore-react-scripts: **0.9.5**